 - Urban, suburban, or rural area: The larger the city, the closer guests are to shopping, dining, transportation, points of interest—Airbnb will give you an estimate of standard pricing wherever you list your space, but know that you can expect to charge higher prices and see more interest in your space if you’re in a more densely-populated area.

 - Tourist area vs. off-the-beaten-path: Even if you’re not in a city, your area may still be popular for tourists, particularly during certain seasons or special events.
 If you’re in a beach town, you’ll likely see more interest than if you were more inland.
 If there’s a major event happening close to you—for example a marathon or a festival—you can change your pricing based on demand for available spaces.

-Before doing anything else, look up all of the fees and costs associated with renting your home out.
+Before doing anything else, look up all of the fees and costs associated with putting your home on Airbnb.
 Be extremely conservative with estimating how much you might earn as well!

 Research the Approval Process